raphaelgerber/VJEDAI/README.md

 MODEL_FAMILY = 'DA2' # or 'DA3'
 ```

-and choose wheter to evaluate the original pretrained model or a trained head checkpoint:
+and choose whether to evaluate the original pretrained model or a trained head checkpoint:

 ```python
 WEIGHTS_SOURCE = 'pretrained' # or checkpoint